-The General Petition form is used when extenuating circumstances require that an exception be made to current policies.
+The General Petition form is used when extenuating circumstances require that an exception be made to current academic and/or university policies.
 Students should consult with an academic advisor, who will assist them in completing the form.
-Depending upon the nature of the request, review and approval of the form will be performed by the academic advisor and/or the appropriate dean.
+Depending upon the nature of the request, review and approval of the form will be performed by the academic advisor and/or the appropriate dean or university administrator.